TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.18.md

 ---

-I thank God, I speak with tongues more than you all:
+I thank my God, I speak with other languages more than you all.